Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 On our second night, we were due to go to Estiatorio Milos but my friend K had drinks with a client of hers, which then turned into dinner.
 These things happen and I am actually glad it did because I can now make a first hand recommendation of a restaurant a few blocks from the Four Seasons, in Surfside, which I would never have gone to..
 Her clients and family were Jewish and invited us to join them at their favourite Kosher barbecue restaurant, Backyard BBQ.
 I have one single photo of the evening, which is of the sharing platter – it isn’t a pretty one, and I don’t care.

 I am also not 100% sure of what we had – but I remember burned ends, buffalo something, rib eye and goodness knows what else.
-I may also say that the jalapeño cocktails were delicious.
-I think dinner was around $75 per person (but I did not pay the bill).
+That the jalapeño cocktails were also delicious.
+Dinner was around $75 per person (but I did not pay the bill).
 It was quite the experience and I think we were the only non-Jewish people there, and everyone was very nice to us.

 On our last night, I really fancied going back to Bazaar by Jose Andres – for many reasons, but one of them was because they have this ‘Ultimate Gin & Tonic’ which is a little work of art, and also because my friend K also makes Hendricks and this would be a nice surprise for her.
 Living in California, she fancied some European flavours and as always, Mr. Andres did not disappoint.
 He has a new restaurant in Miami which came highly recommended too, but we flipped a coin and chose the South Beach location.
 I tell no lies.
 Dinner for 2 was between $250-300 excluding service.
 We had wines by the glass and quite a few cocktails.